The webinars will include 30 min of talks, and 30 min possibility to ask questions.

 For the streaming, we will use Zoom.
 Clicking here should get you to the meeting automatically: https://deic.zoom.us/j/4540565095 .
 If it does not do it automatically, please mute your microphone on entry.
 Also note that, if you have problems with your computer to connect, try connecting with the smartphone.

-If you just want to listen to it, they will also be posted onto the IEA Wind Forecasting YouTube channel.
+If you just want to listen to it, it will also be posted on the IEA Wind Forecasting YouTube channel.

 Wednesday, 7.
 Nov 2018, 16:00 Copenhagen

 IEA Wind Task 36: Forecasting for Wind Power.
 An Overview.

 30 min talk by Operating Agent Gregor Giebel (DTU Wind Energy) and co-Operating Agent Will Shaw (PNNL), followed by 30 min opportunity for questions.

 IEA Wind Task 36 is distributed into three pillars, WP1 for a collaboration on improvements in meteorology, WP2 for power forecasting, benchmarking, and trials, and WP3 for the best practice in the use of the (probabilistic) forecasts.
 Here, we discuss the information portal and how to collaborate for phase II of the Task, running from 2019-2021.